 We’re All Giving What We Can: A Reflection on the Auction

-For those who don’t know me, my name is Nathan Paul, but most of the time I’m just “Nate.”
-If you’ve haven’t seen me running around at arrival or dismissal with a camera, or at a PCA athletic contest with a camera, or at a concert with a camera, or pretty much anywhere on campus with a camera, you’ve probably seen what’s on the other side of the lens: the pictures, the videos, and the projects I actually get paid to shoot with Dr. Abood.
+For those who don’t know me, my name is Nathan Paul, and I’m fortunate to serve as the school’s Marketing Manager.
+If you haven’t seen me running around at arrival or dismissal with a camera, or at a PCA athletic contest with a camera, or at a concert with a camera, or pretty much anywhere on campus with a camera, you’ve probably seen what’s on the other side of the lens: the pictures, the videos, and the projects I actually get paid to shoot with Dr. Abood.
 I tell people all the time that I have my dream job, and I got it before I even graduated from college.

 What originally brought me to PCA was the opportunity to use my creative gifting to help grow enrollment at a Christian school.
 That, in and of itself, is an enormous blessing that I count each and every day.
 What I quickly realized about my role here, beyond the creative element of my job, is that I’m given the unique opportunity to watch God’s hand work in the lives of hundreds of students every day, from Preschool to the Upper School.
 Plus, I get to watch families begin to mold their schedules, affinity groups, and sense of direction around the pursuit of maximizing their child’s God-given potential.
 Whether it be athletics, creative writing, theatre, or mathematics, your student’s interests will lead you into pockets of our school community that you may never have entered when you were in school.
 I get to watch all that from behind my lens, and it goes a long way towards helping me tell the story of not just our students, or our program, but of the all-encompassing narrative of our school community and the ways that God’s “ruach” breathes life into it.